Finances in Retirement - Investments

 Don’t Make a Move Without a Plan

 Selling your house and moving is a big decision likely to come with significant costs and challenges.
-If you’re thinking of downsizing, making the move should be part of your financial plan.
+Moving should be part of your financial plan if you’re considering downsizing.

-Be sure to discuss your housing plans with your financial advisor in advance to be aware in advance of the potential costs and risks of selling your home and downsizing.
-You may even be inspired to consider an alternative arrangement such as traveling in an RV or living on a houseboat.
+Be sure to discuss your housing plans with your financial advisor in advance to be aware of the potential costs and risks of selling your home and downsizing.
+You may even be inspired to consider an alternative arrangement, such as traveling in an RV or living on a houseboat.

 Don’t have an advisor or need a second opinion?
 Click here to set up an appointment with one of our financial advisors and get a review of your financial plan using our Results In Advance Planning method.